MicrosoftDocs/sdk-api/sdk-api-src/content/wmsbuffer/nn-wmsbuffer-inssbuffer.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - INSSBuffer
+ - wmsbuffer/INSSBuffer
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - wmsbuffer.h
 api_name:
  - INSSBuffer
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # INSSBuffer interface

 ## -description

 The <b>INSSBuffer</b> interface is the basic interface of a buffer object.
 A buffer object is a wrapper around a memory buffer.
 The methods exposed by this interface are used to manipulate the buffer.